Skip to Content

 Harmony is hosted on AWS cloud infrastructure.
 Jitterbit chose AWS as it provides a platform that addresses Harmony's scalability and availability, and many of its security requirements.

-Infrastructure Compliance
+Infrastructure compliance

 The IT infrastructure that AWS provides is designed, managed, and third-party audited in alignment with security best practices and a variety of IT security standards.
 See Amazon Web Services: Overview of Security Processes for a description of core AWS security services.